North Korea Test-Fires Most Powerful Missile Since 2017

 Pyongyang has tested hypersonic missiles twice this month, as well as carrying out four launches of short-range ballistic and cruise missiles.

-Washington imposed fresh sanctions in response, prompting Pyongyang to vow a "stronger and certain" response to any attempt to rein it in.
+Washington imposed fresh sanctions over the tests, prompting Pyongyang to vow a "stronger and certain" response to any attempt to rein it in.

 Last week, leader Kim was photographed by state media inspecting an "important" munitions factory that produces "a major weapon system".